Commercial and Residential Glass Installer and Manufacturer Resource

 3. Is Low-Iron Glass Stronger?

 On this front, clear glass takes the cake.
-Low-iron glass is manufactured with silica and tends to be slightly less scratch resistant than clear glass.
+Manufactured with silica, low-iron glass tends to be slightly less scratch-resistant than clear glass.
 That’s not to say clear glass is immune to scratches through normal use -- it indeed can be scratched.

 By covering low-iron or clear glass in special coatings, both glasses are protected from scratches and additional damage.
 Talk to your commercial glass manufacturer about protective coating options for your investment in glass.